 3. How to Create Mountains

-Before we begin, let's create a new file.
+Before we begin, let's create a New Document.

 Our final image will then be delivered at this resolution.
 However, if your computer cannot handle large files, you are allowed to work on any manageable resolution.
 But to fully appreciate your painting, I would recommend that you make your final delivery around the HD size, 1920 x 1080 pixels.

 Now on to the fun stuff!
 Let's start off with the mountains.
 We are starting with the mountains because they are the biggest part of our painting.
 It is also the part that frames our castle.